-This paper contributes two patterns to a pattern language that focuses on problems of documenting frameworks [1][2][3], some of the several technical, organizational, and managerial issues that must be managed in order to employ frameworks effectively.
-In addition to complex software systems, frameworks are designed to be easy to reuse and this adds extra needs from the point of view of documentation.
+This paper contributes with two patterns to the work in progress of writing a pattern language that focus on problems of documenting frameworks [1][2][3], some of the several technical, organizational, and managerial issues that must be well managed in order to employ frameworks effectively.

-2. Pattern language

-The pattern language comprises a set of interdependent patterns that aim to help developers and technical writers become aware of the problems that they will typically face when documenting object-oriented frameworks.
-The patterns were mined from existing literature, lessons learned, and expertise on documenting frameworks, based on a previous compilation of the authors on the topic [4].
+Pattern language The pattern language comprises a set of interdependent patterns that aim at helping developers on becoming aware of the typical problems they will face when documenting object-oriented frameworks.
+The patterns were mined from existing literature, lessons learned, and expertise on documenting frameworks, based on a previous compilation about framework documentation [4].

-The pattern language describes a path commonly followed when documenting a framework, although not necessarily from start to end.
+The pattern language describes a path commonly followed when documenting a framework, not necessarily from start to end to achieve effective results.
 In fact, many frameworks are not documented as completely as suggested by the patterns, due to different kinds of usage (white-box or black-box) and different balancing of tradeoffs between cost, quality, detail, and complexity.
-One of the goals of these patterns is to expose such tradeoffs, and to provide practical guidelines on how to balance them to find the best combination of documents for each specific context.
+One of the goals of these patterns is precisely to expose such tradeoffs in each pattern, and to provide practical guidelines on how to balance them to find the best combination of documents to the specific context at hands.

-According to the nature of the problems addressed, the patterns are organized in:

-- artefact patterns (which kinds of documents to produce? what should they include? how to relate them?) to which belong the patterns here documented, and - process patterns strictly related with the process of costeffectively documenting frameworks (how to do it? which activities, roles and tools are needed?), which are included as an appendix.
+According to the nature of the problems addressed, the patterns are organized in artefact patterns (which kinds of documents to produce? what should they include? how to relate them?), to which belong the patterns here documented, and process patterns strictly related with the process of cost-effectively documenting frameworks (how to do it? which activities, roles and tools are needed?), which are included as an appendix.